 Psi Chi Officers

 Because Psi Chi is an honor society, individuals must have outstanding academic records in order to become members.
 The Psi Chi organization has established standards to which our chapter must adhere.
 Within the first month or so of each semester, we work with the office staff to determine who meets the criteria to join.
 Eligible students will receive an email inviting them to join.

 Undergraduate students must be Psychology majors or minors enrolled at UCM and have completed three semesters of college coursework (with at least 9 hours in psychology).
 In addition, undergraduates must rank in the upper 35% of their class in overall, cumulative GPA.
 Undergraduates must also have a minimum Psychology GPA of 3.0.

 Graduate students must be enrolled in the Psychology Master's program at UCM and have a minimum GPA of 3.0 in all graduate courses to be eligible.

 What Does the UCM Psi Chi Chapter Do?

 We have been successful in hosting guest speakers both at regular meetings and at special events.
-In the spring semester of 2011, the chapter coordinated a Psi Chi Week which included the chapter induction and cookout.
-The chapter has been able to provide travel funding to several Psi Chi members for presenting their research at major conferences including the Midwestern Psychological Association, the Association for Psychology, and the American Psychological Association.
+The chapter has been able to provide travel funding to several Psi Chi members for presenting their research at the Missouri Undergraduate Psychology Conference and the Great Plains Student Psychology Convention.

 If you are a current Psi Chi member, please sign up for the Psi Chi group when you log into the MyCentral system.
 If you have any difficulty accessing the MyCentral group, please contact Dr. Kreiner.